pyOpenSci/pyopensci.github.io/_posts/events/2024-08-09-pyopensci-fall-festival.md

 ### Scholarships

 If you are financially unable to attend pyOpenSci's Fall Festival, you can apply for a scholarship using [this form](https://www.surveymonkey.com/r/pyOSFF2024).
-We will accept applications until Monday, September 30.
+We will accept applications until Monday, October 7, 2024.
 Application review will begin on Friday, October 11 2024.

 [Click to apply for a scholarship.](https://www.surveymonkey.com/r/pyOSFF2024){: .btn .btn--success }